This tandoori marinade is loaded with big Indian flavours. If you can grill, you can make better tandoori chicken than you can buy.

 I don’t know why it is but the tandoori chicken in restaurants in North America is just not good.
 Maybe it’s marinated too long.
 Maybe it’s overcooked.
 For sure is nowhere as good as it could be.

 Or you can set yourself up for success from the start.
-Leave out the yoghurt.
+Leave the yoghurt out of your tandoori marinade.
 Break with tradition.
 It’s not that scary.
 Honest.

 - 1 Tbsp cumin powder